Updated 4/14/2025

 Higher Costs Compared to an Elopement

-One of the biggest differences between an elopement vs. a wedding?
-The price tag.
-Traditional weddings often come with a hefty cost due to the larger guest count, venue, catering, and all the extras that go into planning a big event.
-According to Zola, the average cost of a wedding in 2024 was around $33,000, while an elopement typically ranges between $5,000-$15,000—allowing couples to prioritize what matters most to them instead of stretching a budget to accommodate a large party.
+One of the biggest differences between an elopement vs wedding is the price tag.
+Traditional weddings often come with a much higher cost, mainly due to the guest count, venue, catering, and all the extras that go into planning a large event.
+According to Zola, the average cost of a wedding in 2024 was around $33,000.
+In comparison, most elopements range from $5,000 to $15,000.
+That difference gives couples the chance to prioritize what matters most instead of stretching a budget to accommodate a big party.

 Planning Stress